driftingtides/hyvr/DEVELOPERS_GUIDE.md

 ```
 git clone git@github.com:driftingtides/hyvr.git
 ```
-otherwise, do a `git pull` to get the current version.
+Otherwise, do a `git pull` to get the current version.
 If you are not already on the develop branch, change to it with `git checkout develop`.
 Now you can create a new branch with
 ```